Happy-Ferret/neje-ui/README.md

 ### Default browser mode (ex. firefox)
 ![](http://i.imgur.com/CbDrwWr.gif)

-* You can install any browser.
+* You can install other browsers.
 * Its appearance is "browser" itself.
 * You cannot control window size and window location by Javascript due to the  browser restrictions.